-Summer is getting hot in Eclipse Che ecosystem.
-We have more and more contributors joining this new Che adventure such as Red Hat and SAP.
-Everyone is working hard on Che improvements such as implementing the Language Server Protocol and multi-container workspaces.
+Summer is heating up in the Eclipse Che ecosystem.
+More contributors, including Red Hat and SAP, are joining the Che adventure.
+Everyone is working hard on Che improvements, such as implementing the Language Server Protocol and multi-container workspaces.

 But they are not the only ones working this summer.

-Earlier this year Florent and I submitted few ideas to the Google Summer of Code.
-The GSoC is a program organized by Google to encourage students to be more involved open source projects.
-Students get a well paid summer job and open source projects get new promising contributors.
-As part of the Eclipse Foundation, Eclipse Che will be part of this year’s Google Summer of Code.
-Codenvy and Serli will also participate in this 2016 edition as Eclipse Che GSoC project mentors.
+Earlier this year, Florent and I submitted a few ideas to the Google Summer of Code (GSoC).
+The GSoC is a program organized by Google to encourage students to be more involved in open-source projects.
+Students get a well-paid summer job, and open-source projects gain promising new contributors.
+As part of the Eclipse Foundation, Eclipse Che is participating in this year’s Google Summer of Code.
+Codenvy and Serli are also participating as Eclipse Che GSoC project mentors for 2016.

 Read more

-Once again, I’ve spent a great week at EclipseCon France in Toulouse.
-Thank you Eclipse foundation for this fantastic event!
-This year I’ve learned a lot and had very interesting discussions about Eclipse technologies.
+Once again, I spent a fantastic week at EclipseCon France in Toulouse.
+A huge thank you to the Eclipse Foundation for organizing this amazing event!
+This year, I learned a lot and had many interesting discussions about Eclipse technologies.

 Read more

-This year I am participating to the Google Summer of Code as a mentor for the Eclipse umbrella organisation.
-I have submitted few ideas about Eclipse Che and Eclipse Flux and some of them have been selected.
-As far as I’m concerned, I am going to mentor the subject “Pair Programming with Eclipse Che” which will consist in improving an existing prototype I have demo-ed in various developer conferences Github pair programming che extension
+This year, I am participating in Google Summer of Code as a mentor for the Eclipse umbrella organization.
+I’ve submitted a few ideas about Eclipse Che and Eclipse Flux, and some of them have been selected.
+I am mentoring the project “Pair Programming with Eclipse Che,” which involves improving an existing prototype I demonstrated at various developer conferences.
+You can check out the GitHub pair programming Che extension.

 Read more